-Because we have a market proven system to sell investment properties that has always been a good portion of our business.
+Because we have a market-proven system to sell investment properties that have always been a good portion of our business.
 This year we have been contacted by an unusually large number of investors who are considering selling their investment property.
 Some of the investors think the market is nearing a top while others have decided being a landlord isn’t for them.
 If you are thinking about selling your investment property here are a few questions to ask yourself.

 Even if you use a property manager you will inevitably have tenant headaches so think about how you will handle those situations.

 If you didn’t own it, would you buy it?